 - Head striking an object

-- Acceleration/deceleration movements without direct external
+- Acceleration/deceleration movements without direct external trauma to head

 - Foreign body penetrating the brain